Director of the Barnard College Center for Toddler Development; Associate Professor of Psychology

 She is the author of the 2014 How Toddlers Thrive (Simon & Schuster).

 At the Barnard College Center for Toddler Development (Toddler Center), Professor Klein and her research team study children's social and emotional development, the influence of parents on children's development, sleep and separation, and the experience of being a parent in the early years.
 Current research examines the role of toddler play in development: how toddlers communicate through play; use play to process and learn about emotions, and to handle peer conflicts and learn to get along with peers.
 Emotion situations include typical (i.e., separation) to stressful (i.e., new baby; emergency room visits) and traumatic (i.e., 9/11, home emergencies).
-In the parenting work, her research focuses on mothers' and fathers' transition to parenthood amd how parents negotiate the challenges of work and parenthood.
-Another line of research focuses on the impact of trauma on young children and families, including children who were direct witness to the events of 9/11/01 in NYC.
+She collaborates with Dr. Nim Tottenham on studies of emotional influences on toddler memory.
+Other research focuses on parents' transition to parenthood and how parents negotiate the challenges of work and family.
+Another line of research looked on the impact of trauma on young children and families, including children who were direct witness to the events of 9/11/01 in NYC.

-In addition to being a former developmental advisor for Sesame Street, Professor Klein is on the advisory boards for Ubuntu Education Fund (S. Africa), Rwanda Educational Assistance Project, Room to Grow, Children's Museum of Manhattan (CMOM) and Learnow.org.
+Dr. Klein is a former developmental advisor for Sesame Street.
+She is an advisor to Ubuntu Pathways (S. Africa), Rwanda Educational Assistance Project, Room to Grow, Children's Museum of Manhattan (CMOM) and Hunts Point Alliance for Children.
 She is frequently quoted in the media, including appearing on Good Morning America, Today Show, CNN, and National Public Radio.
-Her writings appear across the web including Huffington Post, Slate and Parents.com as well as in print including the NY Times and Washington Post.
+Her writings appear across the web including Motherly, PureWow, Business Insider, Huffington Post, Slate and Parents.com as well as the NY Times and Washington Post.
 She is the mother of three boys.

 How Toddlers Thrive: What Parents can do Today for Children ages 2 to 5 to Plant the Seeds of Lifelong Success.
 Touchstone; Simon & Schuster, 2014).